 Australian (AU) ENC Evaluation Sample Data-cell

 ENC produced by the AHO are available at a discounted rate via the AusENC service, as well as via commercial services through the International Centre for ENC (IC-ENC.org).
-A free unprotected ENC data cell, covering an area of the NSW coast, including Yamba and the Solitary Islands, is available below for download and evaluation for users unfamiliar with ENC.
+A free unprotected ENC data cell is available for download and evaluation for users unfamiliar with ENC.

 It may be viewed using AusChartviewer, or one of many navigation systems capable of using ENC.